tbeaulieu/LeMansGTDash/README.md

 ###

 Inspired by more "race" dashes in LeMans GT cars.
+This is an early dash that I developed, more of a proof of concept than an exceptional design.

 ###